Common Littleneck Clam Shell, Leukoma staminea

 Common Littleneck Clam Shell, Leukoma staminea.
 Shell collected in the greater San Diego area, San Diego, California, July 2016.
 Size: 6.9 cm (2.7 inches) x 5.9 cm (2.3 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Common Littlenecks are found over and within sand and mud substrate in bays intertidally to depths up to 150 feet.
+Habitat and Distribution: Common Littlenecks are usually found over and within sand and mud substrate, in bays and other protected waters.
 They are also found in gravel, under loose rocks, along the open coastline.
-They range from Alaska to at least Magdalena Bay, Baja California Sur along the west coast of the Baja Peninsula.
-They are not found in the Sea of Cortez.
+They live intertidally, and to depths up to 45 m (148 feet).
+They are a temperate Eastern Pacific species.
+They have a limited range in Mexican waters, ranging along the west coast of the Baja Peninsula from the northern border to at least Magdalena Bay, Baja California Sur.
+They are not found in the Gulf of California.

-Synonyms include Chione ruderata, Paphia staminea, Protothaca grewingkii, Protothaca staminea, Tapes diversa, Tapes tumida, Venerupis petiti, Venus ampliata, Venus conradi, Venus mundulus, Venus pectunculoides, Venus rigida, and Venus stamina.
+Synonyms: Chione ruderata, Paphia (Protothaca) staminea, Paphia (Protothaca) staminea var sulcosa, Paphia staminea, Paphia staminea orbella, Paphia staminea var sulcosa, Paphia grewingkii, Protothaca staminea, Tapes diversa, Tapes staminea, Tapes tumida, Venerupis petiti, Venus ampliata, Venus conradi, Venus mundulus, Venus pectunculoides, Venus rigida, and Venus stamina.